zakimjz/zakimjz.github.io/pages/courses/algorithms/syllabus.md

 - **Exams**: There will be two midterm exams in class (see the class schedule for the exact dates), and a comprehensive final exam during finals week.
 Your *ExamGrade* is made up to the two midterms (30% each) and the final (40%), for a total of 100%.
+Exams will be "live" during the 6:45-8:55PM slots on Monday and during the finals week.

  All exams are open-textbook and open-notes.
-You are **not** permitted to search online, collaborate or copy from others, which are all breaches of the academic integrity.
+You are **not** permitted to search online, or collaborate or copy from others, which are all breaches of academic integrity.

  We will not provide make-up exams unless we receive an [excused absence](https://success.studentlife.rpi.edu/current-students/academic-and-personal-goals/requesting-excused-absence).
- Any students with special circumstances must notify the instructor during the first two weeks of class with official approval.
+ Any students with special accommodations must notify the instructor during the first two weeks of class with official approval.

 Your *AssignmentGrade* is made up of the following categories: